Electrostatics/electrostatics.github.io/examples/Protein-Rna_Tutorial.md

 ######PyMol:

-1. Open "PyMOL + Tcl-Tk GUI".
+Open "PyMOL + Tcl-Tk GUI".
 Using the window at the top, find the directory containing the files that were just pooped out by the python/bash scripts.
-Once you find the file type "load qdens-diff-0.225.dx".
+Once you find the file type
+{% highlight bash %}
+load qdens-diff-0.225.dx
+{% endhighlight %}
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_21.jpg">

-2. Your "PyMol Viewer" should now show this:
+Your "PyMol Viewer" should now show this:
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_22.jpg">

-3. Click the "qdens-diff-0.225" tab on the right so that it turns the same color as the all button (this means it's on).
+Click the "qdens-diff-0.225" tab on the right so that it turns the same color as the all button (this means it's on).
 This should show the outline of a rectangular prism (these correspond to dime values which are used to run apbs).
 Click the "S (show)" next to qdens and click show everything.
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_23.jpg">

-4. Now load the pqr file into the PyMol Viewer from the Pymol prompt again. "load  model_outNB.pqr"
+Now load the pqr file into the PyMol Viewer from the Pymol prompt again.
+{% highlight bash %}
+load  model_outNB.pqr
+{% endhighlight %}

-5. Under the "S" for the new model you just loaded hit show cartoon and ribbon.
+Under the "S" for the new model you just loaded hit show cartoon and ribbon.
 Hit "H(hide)" lines and now you should have a picture like this:
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_24.jpg">

 <a id="vmd"></a>

 ######VMD:

-1. Open VMD 1.9.1 (or what ever version you have).
+Open VMD 1.9.1 (or what ever version you have).
 From the VMD Main window hit "File -> New Molecule".
 A "Molecule File Browser" window should come up.
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_29.jpg">

-2. Hit 'Browse...'
+Hit 'Browse...'
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_34.jpg">

-3. Open the "qdens-diff-0.225.dx" file and hit 'Load'
+Open the "qdens-diff-0.225.dx" file and hit 'Load'
 Your display window should look somemthing like this:
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_33.jpg">
 (If "Load" doesn't work, make sure the file type is correct under "Determine file type")

-3. Now load another new molecule (model_outNB.pqr) and you should have something like this (zoomed in a little with the scroll on a 3 button mouse):
+Now load another new molecule (model_outNB.pqr) and you should have something like this (zoomed in a little with the scroll on a 3 button mouse):
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_30.jpg">

-4. Under the "Graphics" tab hit "Representations".
+Under the "Graphics" tab hit "Representations".
 A "Graphical Representations"  tab should come up.
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_31.jpg">
 Click the "Rep" that has "Style" "Lines" and change the "Drawing Method" from "Lines" to "New Cartoon".
 Click "Coloring Method" and change to "ResType".
 This will color the protein alpha helix such that each amino acid will be a different color based on whether it is non-polar, basic, acidic, or polar (white, blue, red, and green respectively).

-5. Now change the Isosurface representation.
+Now change the Isosurface representation.
 Draw (bottom right) should be "Solid Surface" instead of "Points".
 The "Material should also be changed from "Opaque" to "Transparent".

-6. Now the representation should look like this:
+Now the representation should look like this:
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_32.jpg">

 <script type="text/x-mathjax-config">